First Ever MCOP Event

 Mock COP is GSF’s attempt to bring our K-12 students into the fold through an event that is open to all schools within the GSF fold.

-MCOP AT GSF
+MCOP AT GSG

-Aligned with the United Nations Framework Convention on Climate Change (UNFCCC) GSF MCOP will focus on youth voices.
+Aligned with the United Nations Framework Convention on Climate Change (UNFCCC) GSG MCOP will focus on youth voices.
 This event aims to foster dialogue on climate change that will encompass mock negotiations, panel discussions, speeches, and workshops facilitated by experts in sustainability.

 This special event for K-12 schools is designed to make a significant impact by empowering young minds to engage with global issues.
 These events provide students with invaluable opportunities to grasp the complexities of real-world negotiations and experience the essence of COPs, aligning them with the crucial discussions shaping our future.